google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 the steps and actions taken by the user by keeping the TOS next to the buy button or a link.
-However there are some cases where this is not possible, so one solution is after the user clicks the “Buy Now” button, provide an additional step in the processes asking for acceptance of the TOS.
+However there are some cases where this is not possible, so one solution is after the user clicks the "Buy Now" button, provide an additional step in the processes asking for acceptance of the TOS.
 The next step is to launch the PR Payment Request flow.